ivangfr/docker-swarm-environment/simple-service-keycloak-ldap/README.md

 ## Build simple-service docker image

 Instead of pushing `simple-service` docker image to Docker Registry, we will simply build it using `manager1` and `worker1` Docker daemons.

 Let's start with `worker1`.
 Open a terminal and run
 ```
 eval $(docker-machine env worker1)
 ```

-> Note. to get back to the Docker Daemon of the Host machine run
+> **Note:** to get back to the Docker Daemon of the Host machine run
 > ```
 > eval $(docker-machine env -u)
 > ```